Menu Close

 Rock to Recovery

-Though he had tried to get sober on his own, Matt was unable to stay clean until he went to a 12-step meeting.
+Though he had tried to get sober on his own, Matt could not stay clean until he went to a 12-step meeting.
 After two years of self-will, he heard in the meeting that he had a problem.
 Finally, he had the missing piece.
 He hasn’t taken a drink or drug since that day in 2013.
 Matt now loves his work because he gets to play music without taking himself too seriously.
-He also enjoys watching people who are struggling, open up and embrace their recovery.
+He also enjoys watching people who are struggling open up and embrace their recovery.
 The feeling of connection he has in those moments is what the work is all about.

 Ira Lane, CADC